Procedures

 USE mydb;

--- Upload the current database contents to the named backup
+-- Upload the current database contents to that named backup

 CALL dolt_backup('sync', 'my-backup')